 The Library of Congress does not guarantee employment to certified proofreaders, but proofreaders may seek employment with local transcribing organizations.
 The Library will provide a list of such organizations upon request.

 The course is taught by correspondence.
 It is taught entirely in braille and includes some materials in interpoint (two-sided) braille.
 There is no tuition charge.
 Necessary instruction materials are provided free of charge by the NFB.

 - Broad reading experience with braille books and materials

 - Ability to read and write braille, using correct character formation and literary braille format, as demonstrated in the application letter

 - Ability to type twenty-five words per minute without error

 Prerequisite (Sighted Applicants Only)

-- Sighted applicants must also be Library of Congress-certified in literary braille transcription for at least six months.
+- Sighted applicants must also be Library of Congress-certified in literary braille transcription for at least one year.

 - A forty-cell slate, a braillewriter, or a computer using direct input or a software program

 Some sources of manual braillewriters and slates include the NFB Independence Market, the American Printing House for the Blind, and Howe Press.
 Some sources of braille paper (11 by 11 ½ inches, for those not submitting exercises via email) include the NFB Independence Market, the American Printing House for the Blind, Howe Press, and American Thermoform.